How to use a wood burning tool

 Steps to using a wood-burning pen

+There is a wide range of options on the Internet.
 Choose a design of your choice that you would like to see on your wood item.
-There is a wide range of options on the Internet.
-Know your level of skill so that you get to pick designs that suit your experience.
-When you are sure that you are past being a beginner, move into more advanced standing techniques.
+Know your skill level so you can pick designs that suit your experience.
+When you are sure you are past being a beginner, move into more advanced standing techniques.

 Choose and prepare the wood for the project.
 Bear in mind the maximum temperature each would tolerate.
-Softwoods burn at low temp and hardwood at high temperature.
+Softwoods burn at low temp and hardwoods at high temperatures.
 Sand your wood as you prepare it for burning.
 Choose the way your grain has to go.
 Burning across the grain makes the process easy.
 Using pre-fab items makes the process easy as well.